MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 The cross-platform facing API exposed by the `FlutterLocalNotificationsPlugin` class doesn't expose platform-specific methods as its goal is to provide an abstraction for all platforms.
 As such, platform-specific configuration is passed in as data.
 There are platform-specific implementations of the plugin that can be obtained by calling the [`resolvePlatformSpecificImplementation`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/FlutterLocalNotificationsPlugin/resolvePlatformSpecificImplementation.html).
 An example of using this is provided in the section on requesting permissions on iOS.
 In spite of this, there may still be gaps that don't cover your use case and don't make sense to add as they don't fit with the plugin's architecture or goals.
 Developers can fork or maintain their own code for showing notifications in these situations.

 ##### Compatibility with firebase_messaging
 Previously, there were issues that prevented this plugin working properly with the `firebase_messaging` plugin.
 This meant that callbacks from each plugin might not be invoked.
-Version 6.0.13 of `firebase_messaging` should resolve this issue so please bump your `firebase_messaging` dependency and follow the steps covered in `firebase_messaging`'s readme file located [here](https://pub.dev/packages/firebase_messaging)
+This has been resolved since version 6.0.13 of the `firebase_messaging` plugin so please make sure you are using more recent versions of the  `firebase_messaging` plugin and follow the steps covered in `firebase_messaging`'s readme file located [here](https://pub.dev/packages/firebase_messaging)

 ##### Scheduled Android notifications
 Some Android OEMs have their own customised Android OS that can prevent applications from running in the background.
 Consequently, scheduled notifications may not work when the application is in the background on certain devices (e.g. by Xiaomi, Huawei).
 If you experience problems like this then this would be the reason why.
 As it's a restriction imposed by the OS, this is not something that can be resolved by the plugin.
 Some devices may have setting that lets users control which applications run in the background.
 The steps for these can be vary and but is still up to the users of your application to do given it's a setting on the phone itself.